dsillman2000/metadock/.metadock/templated_documents/repo_readme_template.md

   - Generates the given template as plaintext, and adds the given string as a file extension, e.g.
   `.txt`, `.sql` or `.py`.

+## Code splitting with YAML imports

+In order to keep your content schematics DRY, you can use YAML imports to split your content schematics into multiple YAML files.
+For example, if you have a set of content schematics responsible for laying out a "knowledge base" of services maintained by your team, you might have a YAML file for each service, e.g.
+`services/airflow/google_forms_scrubber.yml` and `services/pipelines/user_interaction_data_pipeline.yml` which
+separately model their respective service specifications.

+A content schematic can import context from a specific YAML key in another YAML file by using the special _import-key_ object, e.g.:

+{{
+    md.codeblock(
+        example_project.get("content_schematics").get("import_key_examples.yml"),
+        language="yml",
+    )
+}}

+Note that all paths for the `import` field are relative to the `content_schematics` folder for the project.
+If you'd like to import the entire content of a file as context, you may omit the `key` field, e.g.:

+{{
+    md.codeblock(
+        example_project.get("content_schematics").get("import_key_examples_2.yml"),
+        language="yml",
+    )
+}}

+At the moment, no protection against cyclic dependencies are implemented (apart from a recursion depth exception which will likely be thrown before memory is consumed).
+Users are responsible for ensuring that their imports do not create cyclic dependencies.

 ## Jinja Templating Helpers

 In the Jinja templating context which is loaded for each templated document, there are a handful of helpful Jinja macros